codefordenver/codeofconduct/flowdock.md

 Code for Denver uses flowdock for real-time, and primary asynchronous communication.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Flowdock administrator Willy Douglas immediately.
-You can contact him by email, willygdouglas@gmail.com, or by direct messaging @Willy on Slack.
+You can contact him by email, willygdouglas@gmail.com, or by direct messaging @Willy on Flowdock.
 If you cannot reach Willy Douglas and/or it is an emergency, please call 911 and/or remove yourself from the situation.

 ####Email Template for Anti-Harassment Reporting